 Instead, you should focus on optimizing your use of space within your ad text and make sure you are maximizing the offer.
 This may mean looking into expanded text ads to see how many pages you can fit onto a single SERP.

-Unless you have a killer brand that is doing the sales work for you all on its own, it might not be the most efficient use of text space to have it in your ad text.
+Unless you have a killer brand name that is doing the sales work for you all on its own, it might not be the most efficient use of text space to have it in your ad text.

 Here is an example of how we have optimized some of our own title tags at Directive Consulting…

-Since our brand is automatically included in the URL directly below the link text, we decided to replace “Directive Consulting” with someone the user will want to see.
+Since our brand name is automatically included in the URL directly below the link text, we decided to replace “Directive Consulting” with someone the user will want to see.

 Remember what I said earlier about our naturally selective attention span?
 Users are simply more likely to click on advertisements that include creatives and images instead of simple links and ads.

 Human beings visual processing naturally prioritizes motion, then image, and then text in that order.
 This is why display ads generally perform better than text ads (and why video works even better… 86% better in fact)!

 If we have a natural inclination to emphasize motion and graphics over words, then naturally your ads and landing pages should play to our preference for visual cues.
 Consider the picture below: our selective attention naturally draws our eye to the faces of the image — the highlights of the light skin tones against the darker hues of their clothing focus our visual attention on their faces even though they aren’t the center of the image.